Acrylic, acrylic medium and paper on plywood

 Nearly three metres tall, this work stands as witness to an ancient hatred morphing into a modern intolerance.
 While its intention is to encourage deeper thinking and conversation, its scale speaks of the epic nature of the challenge.
 The first in a series on antisemitism, its message is both personal and universal – a timeless, important reminder of our collective responsibility to fight and overcome the ugliest of our human impulses.

 Viewed close-up, the tiny pieces collaged into the painting are disturbing.
 Sourced largely from social media, they contain examples of every kind of antisemitism defined by the International Holocaust Remembrance Alliance (IHRA), both historical and contemporary.
-While far-right Jew hate is instantly recognisable, antizionist types of antisemitism remain contentious, not least because of the lack of understanding around the IHRA definition and its implications for the human rights movement as a whole.

 The societal and collaborative quality of the piece is reflected in its very construction.
 The source material was contributed by various people of all faiths and political persuasions, and a space for the artwork to be completed was found via the passionate efforts of an interfaith, and hitherto unconnected, group of people in Bristol and Bath.

-In order to address racism, I believe that it is first necessary to face it with courage: we must start by looking in the mirror, as imperfect human beings called to do continuous and active work.
+In order to address prejudice, I believe that it is first necessary to face it with courage: we must start by looking in the mirror, as imperfect human beings called to do continuous and active work.
 Denial is our enemy, and I hope to encourage the viewer to confront that enemy head on.

 Witness was shown on 11th November 2019 at JW3, London at the event: ANTISEMITISM: FROM RECENT PAST TO UNKNOWN FUTURE, marking the 81st anniversary of Kristallnacht.